andrewpoile/SUSTAI_X_SUBSEQUENTAI_Group_project/README.md

 - SUST.yml: list of dependencies and modules, pass to conda for activation.
 - YOLOxDEPTHPRO.ipynb: contains the code used to run object detection, depth inference, and DBSCAN for group detections.
 - YOLOxDEPTHPRO_1.ipynb: contains parallelised grouping code with depth-enabled interobject, metric distance estimation.
+- YOLOxDEPTHPRO_2.ipynb: contains all of the above and both speed estimation and kalman filter extraction.
+Exploits all features to extract robust clustering of people, first using spatial clustering, then refining by relative velocities of each spatial cluster.
 - YOLOxSpeedEstimation.ipynb: contains the code for running YOLO's speed estimation of the entire frame, which can be modified to extract the speed and the direction of detected objects.
 - yolo_performance_testing.ipynb: contains the code used to investigate the depth pro speed discrepancies.
 - performance.py: same as above but as a python script.
 - projection_testing.ipynb: contains code to test the pinhole camera formula to estimate the size of boxes to then calculate inter-object distances.
 Heights of people seem to be within 20% of real heights.
 Depth estimation is tempered by passing the f35 equivalent of the camera used to film the videos used for testing, pending testing on the improvement to actual depth accuracy.
+- kfextraction.ipynb: contains the testing code for extraction of kalman filter velocities from BoTSORT.

 ## Folders
 - Homebrew-image: contains images used to test depth pro functionality.